merlinschumacher/Open-Covid-Certificate-Validator/README.md

 ```

 The `ddcdata` contain all the data encoded in the certificate according to the [specification by the EU](https://ec.europa.eu/health/sites/default/files/ehealth/docs/covid-certificate_json_specification_en.pdf)

+## Privacy

+While the data encoded in the certificate are sent to the server, they are never stored.
+They will be processed to generate a response and are deleted afterwards.
+There is no logging of indidivual data of any kind.

 ## The web service